-The purpose of fire brigades is to put out fires.
-However, due to scarce resources, it is usually not possible to put out all fires.
-In such a case, it is vital to prioritise fires with respect to regions within the world, and if these fires cannot be put out, we then need to minimise their damage by containing them.
+The purpose of the fire brigade agents is to put out fires.
+However, due to scarce resources (both limited numbers of agents and restricted water-carrying capacities), it is usually not possible to put out all fires.
+In such a case, it is vital to prioritise fires with respect to regions within the world, and if these fires cannot be put out, they need to be contained in order to minimise damage.

 We begin by first defining a graph that models how fire can spread between buildings.
 Every node represents a building and every edge represents a heat transfer channel.
-By doing this, we aim to model the dynamics of fire, and use this for the fire brigade strategy.
-Once the graph is built, we further define clusters of buildings (i.e. nodes).
-The rationale of dividing the world into clusters is that fires spread faster through clusters (given the proximity of buildings) rather than across clusters.
+By doing this, we model the dynamics of fire, and use this for the fire brigade strategy.
+Once the graph is built, we further define clusters of buildings.
+The rationale of dividing the world into clusters is that fires spread faster within clusters (given the proximity of buildings) rather than across clusters.
 Next, we define a fire site as a group of adjacent buildings that are on fire.
 Note that these buildings might be part of different clusters and might be separated by roads.
 Essentially, a fire site represents the extent of a fire as it spreads from its initial point.
 When two or more fire sites meet, they are combined into a single fire site.
 The perimeter of the fire site is essentially a set of buildings on fire on the perimeter of the fire site which threaten to burn adjacent buildings.

 Against this background, we now detail how we prioritise clusters and fires from a fire brigade's perspective as ordered below: